dazzag24/tailscale-aws/README.md

 ### Step 2.2 - Configure the NAT Server

 Locate the public IP of the NAT server either in the EC2 console or by looking at the Outputs tab of the CloudFormation stack and update the HostName line in the ts-nat-public block of your config file.
-SSH into the NAT instance (Using config file example: `ssh ts-nat-public`) and run the following commands.
+SSH into the NAT instance (Using config file example: `ssh -F sshconfig ts-nat-public`) and run the following commands.

 From the NAT server console run the `sudo tailscale-login` command
   * In any browser, open the URL printed to the console